Contributor: Meghan Vestal. Lesson ID: 12115

 The early Native Americans would have thought your home was huge and luxurious!
 Most of the things you have in your home did not exist thousands of years ago.

-Tribes that were not nomadic lived in different types of homes, such as wigwams and longhouses.
-Wigwams and longhouses were built out of similar materials, such as reeds, tall grasses, and cattails.
+Wigwams and longhouses were built from reeds, tall grasses, and cattails.
 These materials were stretched and attached to sticks and branches using mud and other tall grasses.

-Look at the images below:
+Look at the images below of a wigwam and a longhouse.

 Each structure was built from similar materials, but they have very different shapes.
 Wigwams were small and rounded, while longhouses were long, rectangular structures.